milevavantuyl/Movement_NYC/Mileva/README.md

-uber_data_exploration.ipynb: Initial exploration, shows the schema for the Uber 2014 data vs. Uber 2015 data preprocessing_get_zones.ipynb: Pipeline/ notebook that converts lat/long points to zones using geopandas.
-This code is not scalable to all our records, so this must be reimplemented with pyspark.
+00_uber_data_exploration.ipynb: Initial exploration, shows the schema for the Uber 2014 data vs. Uber 2015 data 01_initial_processing_get_zones.ipynb: Pipeline that converts the lat/long points (as used in 2014 data) into locationIDs and zones (as used in the 2015 data).
+This code used geopandas and did not scale well to all our records.
+Thus, we used the qgis interface to do this transformation.
+02_final_processing.ipynb: Pipeline that takes all the individual csvs generated from qgis and converts the 2014 and 2015 data into one single format/ schema.
+The output of this notebook is used for all future processing.